Online schools in Rhode Island

 Working toward your degree in a city where the infrastructure supports an existing student population can make your time in school all the more enjoyable.
 The top five cities in Rhode Island for total student population, according to data provided by the National Center for Education Statistics (NCES), are Providence, Warwick, Kingston/South Kingstown, Bristol and Smithfield.

 Students at online schools in Rhode Island tend to have more freedom of movement than their counterparts at campus-based universities, and choosing the right city in which to pursue your degree can go a long way toward keeping you on the path to success.
-To find out more about the state, its educational options and potential careers, explore the different sections of this guide.
-They include:

-• Online education in Rhode Island
+Online colleges in Rhode Island

 The list of online colleges in Rhode Island may be small, but the catalog of degree options available in the virtual classroom extends further than meets the eye.
 More than a few nationally recognized online degree programs can be found at local schools, and the opportunity to reach out to schools based in other states gives online students a fairly wide variety of well-regarded degrees to choose from.